aemendes/aemendes/README.md

 # **Hi there, I'm Alexandre** 👋

-An Associate Backend Developer at [**Blip.pt**](https://blip.pt) in [**Porto, Portugal**](https://goo.gl/maps/2hfYfji5nacQiHb76).
+A Backend Developer at [**Blip.pt**](https://blip.pt) in [**Porto, Portugal**](https://goo.gl/maps/2hfYfji5nacQiHb76).
 Currently helping the company grow in the betting industry.

-I've spent the past 2+ years working across different areas of frontend development to my current role as a backend developer.
+I've spent the past 3+ years working across different areas of frontend development to my current role as a backend developer.

-Currently finished my Master's in Artificial Intelligence at ISEP and highlighting my thesis, where i developed a machine learning model to forecast Bitcoin's trend using sentiment analysis on tweets.
+Recently finished my Master's in Artificial Intelligence at ISEP and highlighting my thesis, where i developed a machine learning model to forecast Bitcoin's trend using sentiment analysis on tweets.

 ## Working with